DTJF/libpruio/src/doc/_3_pins.md

 Each digital header pin can get configured either in GPIO mode or in one of up to seven alternative modes.
 The matrix of the possible connections is hard-coded in the CPU logic.
-Find the subset of the Beaglebone headers described in the \BbbRef{7}.
-Or find the complete description in the CPU documentation \MpuRef{2.2} .
+Find the subset of CPU balls connected to the Beaglebone headers described in the \BbbRef{7}.
+Or find the complete description in the CPU documentation \MpuRef{4.2}.

 Before a digital header pin gets used, \Proj checks its mode.
 When the current setting matches the required feature, \Proj just continues and